M1156 precision guidance kit: Variants

-In 2021, the U.S. Army plans to produce the upgraded M1156E2/A1, compatible with newer XM1128 high explosive and XM1113 rocket-assisted projectiles to achieve 10 m accuracy at 30 and 40 km respectively when fired from a 39-caliber barrel.
+As of 2021, the U.S. Army plans to produce the upgraded M1156E2/A1, compatible with newer XM1128 high explosive and XM1113 rocket-assisted projectiles to achieve 10 m accuracy at 30 and 40 km respectively when fired from a 39-caliber barrel.
 The follow-on M1156E3/A2 in 2022 will be designed to operate with the GPS-M satellite constellation along with having a cheaper electronic module.
 After that, a new version known as the Long Range PGK will enable accuracy with XM1113 projectiles out to 70 km when fired from 58-caliber barrels of artillery pieces developed from the Extended Range Cannon Artillery (ERCA) program, as well as being compatible with legacy projectiles and being able to operate in a near-peer GPS threat environment.
 As of March 2024, the LR-PGK is expected to undergo its Critical Design Review in Q4 2025, followed by Full Materiel Release (FMR) qualification testing from Q1 2027 through Q3 2028, culminating in readiness to enter the Production and Deployment phase in Q3 2028.